1079805974/driver-i2c/README.md

 ### SLAVE SENDER

-- Slave requests require awaiting of the request I2C_SLAVE_SEND_ACKED which returns 3 for read and 2 for write.
-The enums defined for them are TWI_MODE_READ_SLAVE and TWI_MODE_WRITE_SLAVE respectively..
-This await is complete when the master addressed the slave with it's address.
+- Slave sender requires awaiting I2C_SLAVE_SEND_ACKED which.
+This await is complete when the master addresses the slave with it's address requesting for data.
 - Slave sending data can be acheived by setting the tx_buf and then emitting I2C_SEND.
 - The tx_buf contains the data we will send.
 - We can await the completion of the transfer with the input I2C_DONE.
 - Following is an example of slave sender.

 ```
 await I2C_SLAVE_SEND_ACKED;               // await for master to address the slave
 tx_buf = [4,5,6,7];                       // transmit buffer contains values to transfer and is of size 4
-emit I2C_SEND(); // send the data to master
+emit I2C_SLAVE_SEND();                    // send the data to master
 await I2C_DONE;                           // await for the request to be completed
 ```

 - Refer [slave_sender01.ceu](https://github.com/ceu-arduino/driver-i2c/blob/pre-v0.40/examples/slave/slave_sender01.ceu) for example.